JeremyHeleine/language-freefem/README.md

 # language-freefem package

-This package adds the support of Freefem++ language in Atom, with syntax highlighting.
+This package adds the support of FreeFem++ language in Atom, with syntax highlighting.